About the Journal

 Review and publication process

-Double-blind peer-reviewed, approved articles are published on the journal’s website as soon as they are ready for publication, and are also published in the hard copy version of the journal at the end of each year.
-Note that in the case of plant nomenclatural changes, the review process is not blinded.
+Peer-reviewed, approved articles are published on the journal’s website as soon as they are ready for publication, and are also published in the hard copy version of the journal at the end of each year.
+The review process is not blinded with respect to authors, and the decision to include their name is at the discretion of reviewers.

 In the case of news items, these will be checked by a member of the editorial team but they will not be peer-reviewed.
 Such publications will clearly state that they are not peer reviewed publications.